Year of the Volunteer

 United Hatzalah volunteers are everyday heroes who stop what they’re doing to respond to calls and save lives.
 These 6,000 volunteer medics have been on the frontline as first responders over the past 18 months, through COVID, the tragedy in Meron, rockets fired from Gaza, and the Surfside tragedy in Miami.

 This year, we are honoring these heroes with our “Year of the Volunteer” – to celebrate their service and their sacrifice, highlight individual stories about why they choose to volunteer, and support them continuing to go out and save lives.

-We are creating two new unique sponsorship opportunities as part of the Year of the Volunteer – $180 to sponsor an individual volunteer to take part in a weekend retreat with their fellow volunteers, and $3,650 to sponsor an emergency call every day for the entire Year of the Volunteer.
+We are creating two new unique sponsorship opportunities as part of the Year of the Volunteer – $180 to sponsor an individual volunteer to take part in a weekend retreat with their fellow volunteers, and $3,650 to sponsor a call every day for the entire Year of the Volunteer.

 Join us as we celebrate these volunteers, hear their stories, and support them to save more lives.

 Share on your social media easily by clicking “Share” on the top right of any video.

 FROM OUR VOLUNTEERS